These Are the Movies on Rotten Tomatoes With 0 Percent Ratings

 Dark Crimes (2018); 0 percent

-Dark Crimes is based on the true story of Krystian Bala, who was found guilty of murdering a Polish businessman after he wrote about it in his first novel three years later.
-Unfortunately, this twisted tale—starring Jim Carrey as a police detective who becomes obsessed with the Bala character—was poorly executed.
-According to critic Roger Roeper, “The end product leaves a sour taste.”
+Dark Crimes is based on the true story of Krystian Bala, who was found guilty of murdering a Polish businessman after he wrote about it in his first novel.
+Unfortunately, this twisted tale—starring Jim Carrey as a police detective who becomes obsessed with the film's Bala surrogate, Kozlov (Marton Czokas)—was poorly executed.
+According to critic Richard Roeper, “The end product leaves a sour taste.”

 London Fields (2018); 0 percent